orbitdb/orbit-db-pinner/README.md

 voyager auth add <id>
 ```

-where <id> identifies a user who can pin databases to this Orbiter.
+where <id> identifies a user who can add databases to this Orbiter.
 The `<id>` is the string from user's OrbitDB instance `orbitdb.identity.id`.

 To remove an authorized user from Orbiter: